secretgspot/cariari-realty/README.md

 - [x] Filters settings should be in store (works yet incomplete, why?)
 - [x] Map snapshot for property details (gps)
 - [x] Map snapshot for Editor if GPS is set
-- [x] RESOLVE ISSUE WITH StaticMap.svelte apiKey loading before everything else and causing 401 in imgSrc
 - [ ] Validation of add/edit property, (~~msl~~, ~~for~~, gps, phone, email, )
-- [ ] Env var for company name, phone, email for use across site ** plan for deploying to different areas
+- [ ] Env var for company name, phone, email for use across site ** plan for deploying to different areas (onMount?!)
 - [ ] Perhaps an indicator that property is sold or rented.
 - [ ] Implementation of poly.google.com/ or pannellum.org or matterport.com or sketchfab VR walkthru with or without images
 - [ ] Concider using geojson to have more control over layers and markers
 - [ ] MapboxGL has issues on firefox and any other browsers that don't support webgl.
 HereMap?!

-- [x] Details, fix image fiting. ✔ button to close needs positioning
+#### Notes

+DB must be changed in index.svelte, api.js, _Editor.svelte, both [slug].svelte, list.svelte, default.json (config).
+Should be made to work from central location of default.json.

 #### GitHub Pages (not deploying properly)